 CAHF Research Grants: 2015-16

-This year, the WCVM Companion Animal Health Fund provided financial support for seven pet health research projects at the regional veterinary college.
+This year, the WCVM Companion Animal Health Fund provided financial support for eight pet health research projects at the regional veterinary college.
 Read the following research summaries for more details about each study.

 Could a method used to treat liver disease in humans be applied to cats?